LiAlH4qwq/hxqa/README.md

 Human readable and eXtendable Question Answer pairs format

-A simple, clear, and user-friendly format which can be compile to jsonl for AI fine-tuning usage，free you from contacting with jsonl directly
+A simple, clear, and user-friendly format which can be compile to jsonl for AI fine-tuning usage, free you from contacting with jsonl directly

 # Basic Syntax